Jazondra/Greeting/README.md

 # Greetings
-# Changing my career path into the coding world.
-So this is my practice with Python.
+# This is my practice with Python.